Naruebet-040/ClaimBridge_FHIR/README.md

 # ClaimBridge FHIR

-ClaimBridge FHIR เป็นโครงการที่พัฒนาขึ้นเพื่อรองรับการจัดการข้อมูลเคลมสุขภาพในรูปแบบ HL7 FHIR มาตรฐานสากล โดยประกอบด้วยระบบ 3 ส่วนหลัก:
+ClaimBridge FHIR is a project developed to support the management of health claim data following the international HL7 FHIR standard.
+It consists of three main systems:

 * 🔹 FHIR Server (Spring Boot + MongoDB)
-* 🔹 Airflow สำหรับ ETL
+* 🔹 Airflow for ETL processes
-* 🔹 Web Application สำหรับการเข้าถึงข้อมูลแบบ UI
+* 🔹 Web Application for UI data access

 ---

-## ⚙️ ความต้องการระบบ
+## ⚙️ System Requirements

 * Java 17+
 * MongoDB 6+